michal-h21/make4ht/README.md

+# Introduction

 `make4ht` is a simple build system for tex4ht.
 It is both executable which simplifies `tex4ht` execution and a library which can be used to create customized conversion programs.
 An example of such conversion program is [tex4ebook](https://github.com/michal-h21/tex4ebook)

+## License

+Permission is granted to copy, distribute and/or modify this software under the terms of the LaTeX Project Public License, version 1.3.

 How it works
 ------------